Website Manager

 I haven't heard from my coach!

-In Region 114, if you've paid, then your player is playing as long as we have enough coaches.
+In Region 114, if you've paid, then your player should be on a team with a Coach.
 We will email families if we do not yet have a coach for your player.
 But if you have not received such an email from the region, then it means your player has a coach.
 (No news, is good news.)
 If your player is on the waitlist, then you will not hear from a coach until we assign you to a team.

 If you are NOT on the waitlist and have paid your registration, then you should hear from your coach by the second week of August.
 If it is PAST the second week of August, and you have not heard from a coach, email the Coach Administrator Team.